King Diamond (band): Later years (2001–2017)

-In May 2001, King Diamond began recording their tenth studio album once again at the Nomad Recording Studio.
-Released on 29 January 2002, Abigail II: The Revenge was a sequel to 1987's Abigail album.
-It was also the first King Diamond album since 1990's The Eye to feature bassist Hal Patino who rejoined the band during the recording process.
+In May 2001, King Diamond began recording its tenth studio album once again at the Nomad Recording Studio.
+Released on 29 January 2002, Abigail II: The Revenge is a sequel to 1987's Abigail.
+It was also the first King Diamond album since 1990's The Eye to feature bassist Hal Patino, who rejoined the band during the recording process.
 King Diamond did not tour in support of Abigail II, as Metal Blade could not provide tour support, due to illegal downloading.
 Despite this, the album went on to peak at number 24 in Finland and at number 42 in Sweden.

-On 21 October 2003, King Diamond released the album The Puppet Master, which charted at number 36 in Sweden.
+On 21 October 2003, King Diamond released their eleventh album The Puppet Master, which charted at number 36 in Sweden.
 Besides featuring the band, the album also featured additional vocals from Livia Zita, who is also King Diamond's wife.
 During the supporting tour for The Puppet Master, the band recorded the live album Deadly Lullabyes, which was released 21 September 2004.
 In April 2006, former bandmate Mikkey Dee (currently with Scorpions, formerly with Motörhead) made a guest appearance at King Diamond's sold-out gig in Gothenburg, Sweden.
-On 26 June 2007, King Diamond released the album Give Me Your Soul...Please.
+On 26 June 2007, King Diamond released their twelfth album Give Me Your Soul...Please.
 The album went on to peak at number 25 on the Finnish chart, number 28 on the Swedish chart, and at number 174 on the Billboard 200.
 The track "Never Ending Hill" also garnered a Grammy nomination for "Best Metal Performance" (the group's first).
 A music video was also made for the album's title track.